Accounting Requirements for Companies in Seychelles

 Company directors can request that the company provides to them the relevant accounting records for inspection.
 When a director makes such a request, the company must provide the original or the copies within two weeks from the request.
 Companies need to comply with the director’s requirement when he requests to see the accounting records.
 Failure to do so can result in fines and when the company refuses to disclose this information, a formal legal request can be made for a court to compel this disclosure.
 In practice, however, these cases are rare and would have to be precedent by a dispute or a conflict of interest between the company director and the shareholders/registered agent/other company representatives.

 When choosing Seychelles for protecting the assets, we suggest you address to our company incorporation agents in Seychelles for registration matters among many other related services.
+We also guide through the VAT registration procedure in Seychelles.

 Penalties for not keeping the records in Seychelles